seohyeoning/MS_Base/README.md

 # MS_Base
-My base pipe line for classification of the MS datasets
+Thi is my base pipeline for classification of the MS datasets

 This is my pipeline code for multimodal fusion experiments Base_Model.py